buildfreak93/Folding-Phoropter-App/README.md

 # Folding Phoroter App

-An App which lets you know the refractive error of an eye.
+An App that lets you know the refractive error of an eye.

- * Folding Phorotor is a paper foldable device which gives the refractive error of human eye.
+ * Folding Phorotor is a paper foldable device that gives the refractive error of the human eye.
+(More about the project [here].(https://fellowsblog.ted.com/the-1-foldable-eye-screening-kit-is-here-1db4420e8ad1). & [here].(https://www.sandeepvempati.com/work#/folding-phoropter/).)
  * It consists of two known power lenses.
- * By chnaging the distance between the lenses we can get desired powers.
+ * We can get the desired powers by changing the distance between the lenses.
- * A scale has been marked on the device to get the refractive error.
+ * The device has marked a scale to get the refractive error.
- * This App gives the effective power of the system (when kept infront of an eye) based on the distance between those lenses.
+ * This app gives the system effective power (when kept in front of an eye) based on the distance between those lenses.

 ![flat-palette-9-blogin-syes](https://cloud.githubusercontent.com/assets/17895582/25426526/1620a89e-2a8d-11e7-8e8d-6e8df3ed4d33.png)

+* A study is conducted to validate the scale

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-This app is totally build on MIT App Inventor.
+This app is built on MIT App Inventor.
 Download the aia file and then run it on app inventor.

 ### Prerequisites